 You can then start driving traffic towards your blog through search engines and social media accounts.
 As people visit, you can earn an income through affiliate marketing (where people click on links on your site and you earn a commission) or through people seeing adverts on your sites from companies like Google Adsense.

-The skills that you develop from blogging can also be useful for other online jobs, such as a virtual assistant, freelance writer or making your own YouTube channel.
+The skills you develop from blogging can also be useful for other online jobs, such as a virtual assistant, freelance writer or making your own YouTube channel.

 Which are the best options to make money quickly?